-Finally… a new tutorial.
-Who could have ever guessed that life in the real world would be so busy (note the sarcasm!)?
 This tutorial is going to cover adding custom Spice models into your LTspice simulations and library.
-While it is very easy once you know how to do it, there are a couple pitfalls that nearly caused me to go crazy and rip my hair out in the past.
-Hopefully this will save you some time and stress, and possibly a hole in your monitor.
-Now let’s get started!
+While it is very easy once you know how to do it, there are a couple pitfalls that can cause serious headaches if you are unaware.

 - Finding and Downloading the Spice Model